 However, many inventions are already with us today.
-The challenge now is for businesses and homes to apply these green technologies, so that more people can contribute to green living.
+The challenge now is for businesses and homes to apply these green technologies so that more people can contribute to green living.
 That said, here are a few green technologies that most homes and businesses can start applying today.

 Riding gas-free vehicles

 Eco-friendly transportation has risen in demand, especially with the popularity of sustainable micro-mobile vehicles such as electric scooters.
 These kinds of ecological vehicles reduce polluting gases in the atmosphere.
-With 30 percent of carbon emissions come from road transportation, it makes sense to cut down greenhouse gases from one of its largest sources.
+With 30 percent of carbon emissions coming from road transportation, it makes sense to cut down greenhouse gases from one of its largest sources.

 However, you might be wondering: are electric scooters green?
 As its name suggests, it does not use fuel to run, so it does not emit gas.
-Because of this, electric scooters reduce carbon emissions by 350g per mile, according to Lime app.
+Because of this, electric scooters reduce carbon emissions by 350g per mile, according to the Lime app.
 The growing use of electric scooters in Australia, France, Singapore, the U.S., and other countries with highly urbanized cities will greatly reduce greenhouse gases.
 In fact, Paris has already saved around 330 tons of carbon emissions because of electric scooters.
 If more businesses and governments push for greener transportation, more people will get used to transportation alternatives that are less harmful to the environment.

 Recycling and managing waste

-As population worldwide continues to grow, the solid wastes produced have also grown massively.
+As the population worldwide continues to grow, the solid wastes produced have also grown massively.
 Fortunately, more startups have emerged to provide effective waste management.
 Danish company Ørsted uses recycled water, enzymes, mechanical sorting, and anaerobic digestion to turn household waste into recyclables.
-The process liquefies the organics and turns it into energy.
+The process liquefies the organics and turns them into energy.

 These kinds of green technology help reduce the significant amount of waste that we produce.
-If you can’t get a hold on some of these green technologies, simple ways such as recycling, reducing plastic waste, and opting for more sustainable products will help cut down waste in the long run.
+If you can’t get a hold of some of these green technologies, simple ways such as recycling, reducing plastic waste, and opting for more sustainable products will help cut down waste in the long run.

 Utilising solar energy